michkrom/otfft-conan/README.md

 ### Sample Benchmark Results

-The following results were obtained on a test system with GCC 13, testing FFT sizes from 128 to 8192 points with 10,000 iterations per test:
+The following results were obtained on a test system with GCC 13, testing FFT sizes from 128 to 16384 points for 1s each:

 ```
 =====================================================================================================================